MY ROLE: Service Design, UX Design, Workshop facilitation.

 As medical equipment provider and industry leader, Philips saw this as an opportunity.
 Through a combination of technology, data and expert advice, the company set out to offer a complete suite of services to support hospital heads in achieving continuous performance improvement.

 Moving from selling hospital equipment to offering services around those products represented a fundamental change for Philips, which would likely impact multiple units in the organisation.

-The challenge was broad, "how can Philips deliver a service for hospital performance?"
-Through a series of stakeholder workshops, close contact with medical staff, and the involvement of Philips units who regularly interact with hospitals, we were able to determine the target personas, define the value proposition, and explore monetization strategies.
+Through a series of stakeholder workshops, close contact with medical staff, and the involvement of several Philips units, we determined the target personas, define the value proposition, and explore monetization strategies.

-The vision was clear but was it feasible, and under what timeline?
-We set out for a week hackathon to prototype different service touchpoints to fully understand the service limitations and scope a minimum service that could be rolled out for pilot within a short time.
+The vision was clear.
+But was it feasible and under what timeline?
+We needed to understand the limitations and scope a minimum service that could be rolled out for pilot within a short time.